 MyFitnessPal is another great example of a freemium health app.
 With MyFitnessPal, users can access features such as food, meal, activity, and weight tracking.
 But to be able to set custom daily nutrient and calorie goals, analyze food intake, track exercises, monitor nutrition goals through a home screen dashboard, get priority support, export progress and exercise histories and nutrition details, track macros, access content and coaching to achieve goals, and bookmark and log favorite recipes, users have to upgrade to MyFitnessPal Premium.
 In addition, Premium gives an ad-free experience.
 A Premium subscription costs $9.99 per month or $49.99 per year.

 What’s your perfect monetization model?

 No matter which monetization strategy you choose — free, freemium, premium, or a hybrid model — you should clearly define it before you launch your app.
 You should know the answers to the following questions:

 - What problems does my app solve?
 How does it solve them?

 - What’s my buyer persona?
 What does my buyer want from my app?

 - Who are my competitors?
 How do they make money?

 Already decided on your monetization strategy and ready to take the next step in developing your telemedicine app?
-Message us to discuss your project needs.
+Check out our expertise in telemedicine software development and message us to discuss your project needs.
 Meanwhile, make yourself comfortable and enjoy our portfolio of healthcare solutions we’ve crafted so far.